MENU

 Introduction

 Showing dual-color Line charts has, in the past, involved a fair amount of custom coding.
-Now, however, the amount of code involved has been reduced to a single line that is easy to understand.
+Now however, the amount of code involved has been reduced to a single property that's easy to understand and use.

-This means that dual-color Line charts are now very easy for you to implement.
+It means that dual-color Line charts are now easy for you to implement.
 The code for a chart of this type is shown below.

-Remember that, whilst the common usage is based around a Line chart, the clipping functions are not tied to any particular chart so they can be used with any chart of your choosing.
+Remember that whilst the common usage is based around a Line chart, the clipping functionality is not tied to any particular chart so can be used with any chart of your choosing.
+There are demos of clipping with different charts in the download archive

 Example code